Recursion Approach and Construction

 the different chips via lookups to enforce consistency.

-- The index column is preprocessed, or preprocessed [[rap]]: it is known to both prover and verifier in advance, requiring no online commitment.1
+- The index column is preprocessed, or read-after-preprocess (RAP): it is known to both prover and verifier in advance, requiring no online commitment.1

 Operation-specific STARK Chips

-Each operation family (e.g. addition, multiplication, Merkle path verification, FRI folding) has its own chip.
+Each operation family (e.g. addition, multiplication, MMCS path verification, FRI folding) has its own chip.

 A chip contains: